HardlyDifficult/Crypto/Script.md

 But How Was Bitcoin Cash Created?

-Bitcoin Cash created a hard fork in July of 2017, which included two small changes to Bitcoin's technology, anticipated to significantly increase how many transactions the network can handle.
+Bitcoin Cash created a hard fork in July of 2017, which included a small change to Bitcoin's technology, anticipated to significantly increase how many transactions the network can handle.

 A 'Hard-Fork' means that Bitcoin was copy-pasted, and then modified for Bitcoin Cash.

-This copy-paste means that Bitcoin Cash inherits Bitcoin's security and stability, allowing them to make small, targeted, low-risk changes.
+This copy-paste means that Bitcoin Cash inherits Bitcoin's security and stability, allowing them to make a small, targeted, low-risk change.

 The copy-paste also means anyone with Bitcoin before the fork has both Bitcoin and Bitcoin Cash after the fork.